apache/bloodhound/installer/README.rst

   $ pip install -r requirements-dev.txt

 Bloodhound provides a script to create the database, set up an initial admin user and provide an initial configuration.
-If no op tions are provided, the installer will ask you some of the more important questions to help set up Apache Bloodhound.
+If no options are provided, the installer will ask you some of the more important questions to help set up Apache Bloodhound.
 As such you can just run::